Summary

 • apprenticeships.

-53% of women with disability found a job after they finished VET.
+In 2021, 52% of people with disability got a job after they finished a VET course.

 Participants are people with disability who take part in the NDIS.